 Department of Chemistry

-This concentration is for students who want to become certified to teach 7-12 chemistry in Maine.
+This concentration is for students who want to become certified to teach grades 7-12 chemistry in Maine.
 Interested students should see the secondary education chemistry coordinator upon acceptance at USM, matriculation, upon choosing a chemistry major, or as early in their time at USM as possible.
 The curriculum for this concentration is designed to provide prospective 7-12 teachers a strong academic foundation in chemistry along with a continuous focus on both the theory and practice of teaching through a sequence of pre-internship education courses and field experiences.
 It has four components: USM Core curriculum, a chemistry major, professional education courses, and electives totaling 120 credit hours for the degree.

 All students must formally declare their entry into a teacher certification concentration by completing the declaration procedures found on the Office of Educator Preparation web site at http://usm.maine.edu/educatorpreparation.
 Passing Praxis Core scores, creation of a free Tk20 account and declaration application, and two recommendation forms are necessary to complete the declaration process.